rx-angular/rx-angular/libs/state/docs/api/transformation-helpers/object/extract.md

 ## extract

-Accepts an object of type T and single key or array of keys (K extends keyof T).
+Accepts an object of type T and a single key or an array of keys (`K extends keyof T`).
 Constructs new object based on provided keys.

 _Example_